MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/01/1-primers/1-variables-constants/README.md

 ![MV Logo](/logo.jpg)
 # Variables and Constants

-## Variable Declaration and Assignment:
+## Variable Declaration and Assignment

 - Variables are used to store data in a program.
 They are like containers that hold a value.
 - In order to create a variable, you need to declare it by specifying its name and the data type it will hold.
 For example: